Metz aren’t the first club that springs to mind when you think of French football.

 Metz appearances: 23

 Sadio Mane was taken from the Generation Foot academy in his native Senegal to play for Metz as a teenager.
 He was an instant hit, swiftly earning a move to Red Bull Salzburg – and the rest is history.
-Mane is now a Champions League winner with Liverpool and a Premier League goal specialist, bagging a hatful of goals for the Merseysiders and Southampton.
+Mane is now a Champions League and Premier League winner with Liverpool, and will be hoping to win the former with his new club Bayern Munich.

 Forward: Habib Diallo